pierrevrstrtn/EnergyScope/Docs/sections/Data for the Belgian energy system.rst

 .. image:: /images/NED_v2.2.png

 In 2015, the NED (in TWh) was split in 77.9% of HVC, 19.2% of ammonia and 2.9% of methanol.
 We suppose these shares to be constant during the transition.
-The Non-energy demand in 2035 for the NED is 53 109 TWh
+The Non-energy demand in 2035 for the NED is 53 109 GWh

 Resources updated: